 Dr. Narinder DHRUV BATRA

 Dr. Batra was elected as FIH President at the 45th Congress in Dubai, United Arab Emirates in November 2016.
-He had been a member of the Executive Board since the 2014 FIH Congress in Marrakesh, Morocco and remains Associate Vice President of the Indian Olympic Association (IOA).
-After his election as FIH President, Dr Batra stepped down from his roles as President of Hockey India (HI) and Chairman of the Hockey India League (HIL).
-He will also be stepping down from his role as Vice-President of the Asian Hockey Federation (AHF) before the end of 2016.
+He had been a member of the Executive Board since the 2014 FIH Congress in Marrakesh, Morocco and is the current President of the Indian Olympic Association (IOA).
+After his election as FIH President, Dr Batra stepped down from his roles as President of Hockey India (HI), Chairman of the Hockey India League (HIL) and Vice-President of the Asian Hockey Federation (AHF).
 In 2014, Dr. Batra was given the FIH President’s Award in recognition of his long and valuable services to hockey.
+In June 2019, Dr Batra was elected IOC Member.
 Dr. Batra’s favourite aspects of hockey are the speed and competitive nature of the game, stating that the sport always leaves you on the edge of your seat.

 Mr. Seif EL DINE AHMED